dominic-espo/Savefile-Saver/README.md

 This would require a lot of work for a very small amount of users.
 I use Linux myself, but not for gaming.
 That's why I have Windows.
 So, I have not explored this route yet.
 But feel free to do so yourself in a fork of this project.

+### Usage

+After either downloading the binary release or compiling from source, run the program.
+You should be greeted with some ASCII art, a version number, and a menu to select which game's savefiles you would like to save.

+Find a game that you would like to backup by finding it in the list, and reading it's corresponding index.
+For example, if you wanted to backup savefiles from `DARK SOULS III` type `3` in the program.

+You should then see a confirmation in the terminal saying that your files are now being copied to the `Saved` folder in the program's source directory.

+Afterwards, always make sure that the `Saved` folder has been backed up to some sort of USB or external drive.
+This won't guarantee that your data won't be lost or stolen.
+But if your main machine fails in some way, you'll have an external backup of your savefiles.